numworks/epsilon/poincare/doc/simplification.md

 ### Projection in advanced reduction

-Some projections are too difficult to undo to be applied at projection.
-But we still want to try them to see if it improves the result.
-We then try the projection during advanced reduction.
+Some projections are too difficult to undo at beautification, and may be useless if it unlocks no further simplifications.

+To tackle this, we try apply the projection later, during advanced reduction.

-For example, `atan(x)` should be projected to `asin(x/√(1 + x^2))` so that systematic reduction doesn't have to handle `atan` nodes.
-But `asin(x/√(1 + x^2))` can be too difficult to convert back to `atan(x)`.
+For example, `atan(x)` could be projected to `asin(x/√(1 + x^2))`, so that systematic reduction doesn't have to handle `atan` nodes.
+But `asin(x/√(1 + x^2))` can be too difficult to convert back to `atan(x)`, which is a much better form to beautify.
 So this "projection" is done during advanced reduction, in the method `Projection::Expand`.

-Advanced reduction can undo it if it doesn't improve the overall expression, and systematic reduction will just ignore the unprojected node.
+Advanced reduction can undo it if it doesn't improve the overall expression, and systematic reduction will just ignore the un-projected node.

-Since this step is applied long after projection step, the new tree must already be in its projected form.

-In practice, we replace `ATanRad(x)` (projected tree for `atan`) by `atrig(x*(1+x^2)^(-1/2),1)`.

 This practice tends to slow down advanced reduction so we limit it to the very minimum.

-For example, advanced trigonometry functions are projected in projection because we don't really want them to appear in results.

 <details>
-<summary>List of projections in advanced reduction</summary>
+<summary>Examples of projections in advanced reduction</summary>

+See `Projection::Expand` in [projection code](/poincare/src/expression/projection.cpp).

 | Match | Replace |
 |---|---|